wiicode/cybersecurity-framework/bronze-controls/protecting-sms-messages-used-in-critical-business-processes.md

 title: Protecting SMS messages used in critical business processes
 description: Security advice for organizations using text messages to communicate with end users
 published: true
-date: 2021-05-28T03:07:27.658Z
+date: 2021-05-28T03:08:21.339Z
 tags: guidance, bronze, bronze-controls
 editor: markdown
 dateCreated: 2021-05-28T02:34:40.137Z
 ---

-Short Messaging Service (SMS), commonly called text messages, are a convenient way for organisations to communicate with customers, staff and others.
+Short Messaging Service (SMS), commonly called text messages, are a convenient way for organizations to communicate with customers, staff and others.
 However, SMS messages are also frequently used to send highly sensitive data.
 For example, one-time passcodes used to access critical systems and services as part of a multi-factor authentication (MFA) system.

 Unfortunately, while the qualities of SMS make it a valuable business tool, the technology was never intended to be used to transmit high risk content.
 Consequently, there are a number of inherent weaknesses in the ecosystem which support SMS.